MSRConnections/Azure-training-course/Content/High-Performance Computing/SLURM Linux Cluster HOL.md

 1. Enter a name for the resource group that you wish to create — for example, "SLURMLabResourceGroup" (without quotation marks).
 Resource-group names do not have to be globally unique as storage-account names do, but they must be unique to a subscription.

 	After entering the name, click **Resource group location** and choose the location nearest you.
-Leave **Pin to dashboard** checked so the resource group appears on your dashboard in the Azure Portal.
+Check the **Pin to dashboard** box so the resource group appears on your dashboard in the Azure Portal.
 Once you're finished, click the **Create** button at the bottom of the blade.

 	> If there are any input errors, such as spaces in the resource-group name, the fields containing the errors will be flagged with red excalamation points.
 Hover the mouse over an exclamation point for help resolving the error.